rowansays/wpHelpers/Notifier/readme.md

   1. `Success()` - renders with a green side border.
   1. `Warning()` - renders with an orange side border.

-These factory functions all share the same signature.
+These functions all share the same signature.
 They accept a `string` as their first parameter.
 This represents the user-facing text of the notice.
 Zero or more parameters may follow the first and represent values which will be passed, along with the first, to `sprintf()` allowing for the use of [formatted strings](https://www.php.net/manual/en/function.printf.php) in the first parameter.